jzhang369/CEG7420/lecture_notes_summer_2025/instructions.md

 	instructionIterator = myListing.getInstructions(fbody, True)
 	for inst in instructionIterator:
 		if inst.getMnemonicString().startswith("CALL"):
-			addrOtherThanFallThrough = inst.getFlows() # this gives the target of the instruction for one in addrOtherThanFallThrough:
+			addrOtherThanFallThrough = inst.getFlows() # addrOtherThanFallThrough is a list of callees' addresses for one in addrOtherThanFallThrough:
 				callee = getFunctionAt(one)
 				print("		callee: {}".format(callee))